tejashah88/tiktok-mass-archiver/README.md

 NOTE: This repo is meant to work on Windows but should be trivial to change it for MacOS/Linux.
 Just change the batch files in `scripts/` and the subprocess commands in `save_media.py` accordingly.

-NOTE: Downloading of private liked and favorited posts is **NOT** supported!
-See [the note below](#note-about-downloading-private-data-for-developers) about what needs to be done.
+NOTE: Downloading of private liked and favorited posts is **NOT fully** supported!
+See [the note below](#note-about-downloading-liked-and-favorited-videos) about what needs to be done.

 ## Table of Contents
   * [Features](#features)